-Here at Bespoke Dental Care we offer a direct denture service from our Clinical Dental Technician, Colin.
-With our onsite laboratory and a referral from a dentist a clinical dental technician is able to see patients directly, this means that there is no middle man and the look and fit of our dentures are generally more accommodating for patients as Colin can see exactly what needs doing.
+Here at Bespoke Dental Care we offer a direct denture service from our clinical dental technician, Colin.
+With our onsite laboratory and a referral from a dentist a clinical dental technician is able to see patients directly, this means that there is no middle man and the look and fit of our dentures are generally more accommodating for patients as Colin can see exactly what the patient needs are.

 Contact us for more information or to book in for a consultation with Colin.